dependabot/dependabot-core/CONTRIBUTING.md

 4. Add [tests for it](README.md#running-tests).
 This is important so we don't break it in a future version unintentionally.
 5. Ensure your code is well-documented and easy to understand.
 6. Send a pull request.
 The tests will run on it automatically, so don't worry if you couldn't get them running locally.
+7. If you are helping bump a version or add new ecosystem support to Dependabot, please file a corresponding PR for the change in the [GitHub docs repo](https://docs.github.com/en/contributing/collaborating-on-github-docs/about-contributing-to-github-docs).
+The Dependabot docs are primarily in [this directory](https://github.com/github/docs/tree/main/content/code-security/dependabot).

 ## Project layout